gpaul12/UNC-VIRT-FSF-PT-01-2023-U-LOLC-MTTH-Mod-5-Challenge/README.md

   - Attribute changes for hour by hour time tracking
   - Gray is past the current hour
   - Red is on the current hour
-  - Green is before the current hour
+  - Green is after the current hour

 ### Features: